 To respond to the changing needs of communities and the demands of a 21st Century society, libraries are developing services and programming in multiple, new literacies.

-What is Culinary Literacy?
+What is Food Literacy?

+Food literacy is sometimes referred to as culinary literacy.
 The Culinary Literacy Center of the Free Library of Philadelphia defines culinary literacy as “learning through cooking and learning about cooking.”
 The act of cooking is rich with literacy activities, including the reading and interpretation of recipes and the application of math and science concepts.
 Learning about cooking encompasses kitchen skills as well as the ability to interpret nutrition labels and understand the relationship between food and health.

 This toolkit, prepared by the Culinary Literacy Center (CLC) of The Free Library of Philadelphia, explains the mission of the CLC and describes the value of culinary literacy.
 It offers numerous theoretical and practical resources for libraries interested in offering culinary literacy spaces and programs.